VeronicaOnMission/VeronicaOnMission.github.io/_pages/about.md

 </div>
 ---
 ## Values
-Communicate the message of Jesus in a way that is understandable and unwavering Train and empower Christians to confidently and effectively share their faith Intentionally support spiritual growth and long-term discipleship Reach a defined number of people annually
+Communicate the message of Jesus in a way that is understandable and unwavering<br>
+Train and empower Christians to confidently and effectively share their faith<br>
+Intentionally support spiritual growth and long-term discipleship<br>
-Goal: Share the Gospel with 500 people in the next 12 months Build relationships with churches, ministries, and organizations to expand impact and reach Engage in consistent prayer with faith that God will act and guide the ministry {: .notice--info}
+Yearly Goal: Share the Gospel with 500 people in the next 12 months<br>
+Build relationships with churches, ministries, and organizations to expand impact and reach<br>
+Engage in consistent prayer with faith that God will act and guide the ministry<br>
+{: .notice--info}

 ---
 ## Vision
-Local Impact – see lives in Albuquerque transformed through the Truth of the Gospel Raise a Generation of Witnesses – equip and activate believers of all ages to live as bold, Spirit-led witnesses in their everyday lives
+Local Impact – see lives in Albuquerque transformed through the Truth of the Gospel<br>
+Raise a Generation of Witnesses – equip and activate believers of all ages to live as bold, Spirit-led witnesses in their everyday lives<br>
-Kingdom Carrier – carry the presence and power of God into the city and streets – bringing healing, deliverance and salvation to a broken world
+Kingdom Carrier – carry the presence and power of God into the city and streets – bringing healing, deliverance and salvation to a broken world<br>
 {: .notice--success}
 ---